Saxagliptin and Metformin

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-Plasma glucose; HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]); hematologic parameters (eg, hemoglobin/hematocrit, red blood cell indices, and lymphocyte counts if unusual or persistent infection); hepatic function; renal function (prior to initiation of therapy then annually or more frequent if necessary); vitamin B12 (periodically with long-term treatment) and folate (if megaloblastic anemia is suspected); signs/symptoms of pancreatitis and/or heart failure
+Urine for glucose and ketones; plasma glucose; HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]); initial and periodic monitoring of hematologic parameters (eg, hemoglobin/hematocrit, red blood cell indices, and lymphocyte counts if unusual or persistent infection); hepatic function; renal function (eGFR) should be performed prior to initiation of therapy and at least annually (more often in patients at risk of developing renal impairment; every 3 to 6 months if eGFR 45 to <60 mL/minute/1.73 m2; every 3 months if eGFR 30 to <45 mL/minute/1.73 m2 [Lipska 2011]); vitamin B12 (periodically with long-term treatment); folate (if megaloblastic anemia is suspected); signs/symptoms of pancreatitis and/or heart failure

 Pregnancy Risk Factor

 Adverse events were not observed in animal reproduction studies conducted with this combination.
-Also see individual agents.
+Refer to individual monographs.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)